-Meeting Rooms at King Library are available for:
+Meeting rooms at King Library are available for:

-- University groups or groups affiliated with the City of San Jose
+- University groups or groups affiliated with the City of San Jose:

 University and City-affiliated groups may use Meeting Rooms for non-recurring business meetings.

-People interested in using Meeting Rooms for regular meetings of their organization, group, or club are encouraged to contact their local branch library for availability.
+People interested in using meeting rooms for regular meetings of their organization, group, or club are encouraged to contact their local branch library for availability.

-There is no charge to use King Library Meeting Rooms.
+There is no charge to use King Library meeting rooms.

 All programs and meetings must be free of charge.
 No donations may be solicited.
 No promotions or sales (services, products, merchandise, or other items) are allowed.